reflectoring/reflectoring.github.io/_posts/2021-09-20-verifying-lists-using-assertj.md

 This article shows how to work with lists in AssertJ.

-Let’s start with setting it AssertJ.
+Let’s start with setting it up.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/testing/assertj" %}